gpstar81/GPStar-proton-pack/OPERATION.md

 ## Runtime Modes

-The following features require the use of both the pack and wand replacement controllers (Arduino-based) which implements a menu system to access special features which affects overall operation.
+The following features require the use of both the pack and wand replacement controllers which implements a menu system to access special features which affects overall operation.
 Details for the menu system will be covered below, but it's important to describe the various operating modes first.

 **Video Game Mode (Default)**
 ![](images/OperationNeutrona4.jpg)